abuseofnotation/category-theory-illustrated/01_set/text.md

 People have tried to be precise and at the same time down to Earth for centuries, and only recently discovered that "precise and down to Earth" is an oxymoron.
 Let's take Euclidian geometry as an example.
 Yes, Euclidian geometry is precise, because it is valid for all sets of objects, called ("point" "line" "angle" and "circle" etc.), which have relationships, as defined by the five famous axioms.
 Yes, geometry does, in many instances, describe the natural world, because there are many sets of objects which have these relations.
 However, its "precise" part and it's "down to Earth" part have nothing to do with each other.
 We can, for example, define a point as any stain on the floor of your room and that a line as a piece of duct tape, put on the same floor - that will be a completely valid application of the Euclidian laws, albeit not very useful one.
 Or we can try to use geometry to reason about points on the surface of the Earth, which is a very useful application, of geometry, however not of Euclidian geometry, because Euclidian geometry only describes points on a flat plane, and the Earth is not flat.
 You can argue that these are actually two separate theories there, which just happen to be perceived as one.
 You have the axioms, or the postulates on one hand, which are not useful for anything on their own, and you have applications in science and engineering which are somewhat based on them, but not quite.

-What Category Theory aims, is to formalise some common concepts that we use in our daily (intellectual) lives in the same way that grammar textbooks formalise the language that we use in our daily lives - a language that does not follow any rules on its own.

 Sets
 ===